mobilabsolutions/stash-sdk-ios/README.md

 #### Using the SDK in Test Mode

-The Stash SDK can also be used in so-called test mode.
+The Stash!
+SDK can also be used in so-called test mode.
 The transactions created there are not forwarded to the production PSP, but rather to whatever sandboxing mode the PSP provides.
 To instruct the SDK to use the test mode, set manually the `useTestMode` property on the `StashConfiguration` used to configure the SDK.

 For example: